nikitavoloboev/data/open-source/github/github-actions.md

 - [Run jq](https://github.com/sergeysova/jq-action) - Run jq on your data and get result as output.
 - [Label Checker](https://github.com/agilepathway/label-checker) - Check pull requests for the presence or absence of specified labels.
 - [Set Commit Status](https://github.com/myrotvorets/set-commit-status-action) - GitHub Action to set commit status.
+- [Create Branch](https://github.com/peterjgrainger/action-create-branch) - Creates a new branch with the same commit reference as the branch it is being ran on, or your chosen reference when specified.
+- [Datadog Agent Action](https://github.com/DataDog/agent-github-action) - Starts a Datadog Agent and gracefully shuts it down before the job finishes.
+- [Auto Request Review](https://github.com/necojackarc/auto-request-review) - GitHub Action that automatically requests review of a pull request based on files changes and/or groups the author belongs to.

 ## Go